IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 First, you will need to make a fork of the dataverse repository in GitHub.
 Then, you will need to make a clone of your fork so you can manipulate the files outside GitHub.

+To edit the existing documentation:

+- Create a branch (refer to http://guides.dataverse.org/en/latest/developers/version-control.html > *Create a New Branch off the develop Branch*) to record the changes you are about to perform.
-To edit the existing documentation go to ~/dataverse/doc/sphinx-guides/source directory inside your clone.
-There, you will find the .rst files that correspond to the guides in the dataverse page (http://guides.dataverse.org/en/latest/user/index.html).
-Now, using your preferred text editor, open and edit these files, or create new .rst files and edit the others accordingly.
+- Go to ~/dataverse/doc/sphinx-guides/source directory inside your clone.
+There, you will find the .rst files that correspond to the guides in the dataverse page (http://guides.dataverse.org/en/latest/).
+- Using your preferred text editor, open and edit the necessary files, or create new ones.

 Once you are done, open a terminal and change directories to ~/dataverse/doc/sphinx-guides .
 Then, run the following commands: